-Activity 3.2: Advise, assist and assess the beneficiaries regarding the annual harvesting plans for their forest concessions, including the formulation of harvesting plans and provision of technical assistance for their implementation.
+Activity 3.1: Assist and advise the beneficiaries regarding their harvesting plans, including the formulation of harvesting plans and provision of technical assistance for their implementation.

-Activity 3.3: Design a harvesting follow-up and evaluation mechanism for each beneficiary.
+Activity 3.2: Design a harvesting follow-up and evaluation mechanism for each beneficiary.
 The monitoring and evaluation of forest harvesting operations carried out by each beneficiary will enable the Project to compile and systematise work experience using appropriate intermediate technologies for the preparation of a technical document to validate these appropriate intermediate technologies.